Vanuatu-National-Statistics-Office/vnso-github-training/README.md

 To permanently erase a file from a repository, so it is no longer present in the history, we need to essentially re-write the repository history.
 In effect, we need to go through each commit and "rebuild" the repository to remove all evidence of the file.
 There are several ways to do this and we cannot go into all of them - for reference the [Git/Github documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository) gives a lot more detail.

+> ### Warning
+> It is worth stressing that the retention of a repository history, and therefore a record of every file that was added, changed or deleted, is a key reason for the existence and use of Git (and Github as a collaboration tool) in the first place.
+Thus, permanently removing files as described here is not just difficult but goes against a lot of the philosophy of Git.
+>
+>**Please be aware that the actions described here are (by definition) permanently destructive and may not be easily undone - please use your own judgement, particularly before pushing changes to a remote repository.
+Before performing them, it may be advisable to make a local "hard" backup of files in your local repository.**

 The method we use here is the `git filter-repo` command.
 This essentially iteratively rebuilds the repo history to remove everything relating to the given file.
 Note that this assumes that the actual file has already been removed locally from the repository (if you want to keep it, you may have to temporarily remove it and add it back in after you've run `git filter-repo` and added the folder to the `.gitignore` file as above):
 ```
 > rm data/secure/personal_data.csv
 ```
 The `git filter-repo` command assumes you are working on a "fresh clone" of the respository - this is presumably to avoid any issues with unsaved changes and/or avoid critial merge conflicts with others that may be working with the same remote repository.
-In the command below this is bypassed by the addition of the `--force` argument, but note that a real life condition you might want to avoid using this.
+In the command below this is bypassed by the addition of the `--force` argument, but note that in a real life situation you might want to avoid using this option, and work with a fresh clone as suggested.

 ```
 > git filter-repo --force --invert-paths --path data/secure/personal_data.csv